Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 1. Double check the tower is secure, having been tightly roped to a fixed support, and won't fall over.
 There is a sound muffler (the top of a plastic bottle) in the box, that fits over the ignition chamber.
 It is strongly advised that you use it if you are going to be demonstrating this for any length of time/are indoors.
 2. Using the power supply, pass current between the platinum wires in the reaction chamber at the bottom, this splits water into hydrogen and oxygen, which are collected by two inverted burettes. ***Do not use too much voltage for the water splitting, as you may start causing some strange by-reactions.***
 3. Holding the mixing chamber valve shut, release hydrogen and oxygen from their burettes in an appropriate ratio into the mixing chamber.
-4. Release the mixing chamber valve to let the gas mixture into the explosion chamber, then use the piezo igniter to fire it (some off the gas will vent out around the ping pong ball - this is ok).
+4. Release the mixing chamber valve to let the gas mixture into the explosion chamber, then use the green trigger button to fire it (some off the gas will vent out around the ping pong ball - this is ok).
 5. The electrodes that make the spark are now wet; if you need to repeat the explosion quickly the air blower may be used to dry them more quickly - in practice by the time you've done the introduction again the electrodes may be dry.

 <!--- Video set up guide here: (It seems like the image is missing :( )